tinmarino/mouse_xterm/README.md

 ## Changelog

+* Feature: If at after last character of a line, put cursor at lat char of this line <= and not the next line as calculated now
 * Get log with call depth
 * Fix: sleep at read cursor if keep cmouse click
 * Add date to log